-REVIEW Tuck Into Manchester's Best Midweek Brunch With Top End Coffee
+REVIEW Tuck Into Manchester's Best Brunch This Morning - With Top End Coffee

 As with most large coffee joints the food is now a big factor.
 I'm not talking about pre-wrapped sandwiches that have been made 3 days ago in a factory in Slough like the chains sell but rather proper food, cook on the premises by a real chef.

-The coffee is top drawer and by managing to avoid the delicious cakes on the counter I managed to walk out the door having had a mid-week brunch and still feeling super healthy.
+The coffee is top drawer and by managing to avoid the delicious cakes on the counter I walked out the door having had a mid-week brunch and still feeling super healthy.

 With a filter coffee and a sparkling water the whole thing came to a very reasonable £13.